NVTraverse: In NVRAM Data Structures, the Destination is More Important than the Journey

 \textbf{An optimization for \reach.} While the proposed original parent mechanism is simple, it can also be costly, since it requires an extra word on each node, and may also delay garbage collection.
 We therefore present an alternative solution for the common case that the insert operation of the data structure always connects a single node to the structure.
 In this case, \reach{} may simply flush the \emph{current} parent of its input node.
 To implement this alternative, the traversal phase returns one extra node, which is the \emph{current} parent of the first node returned from the traversal.

 This method can also be used if the insert operation links at most $k>1$ nodes to the structure simultaneously, but becomes less efficient.
 In this case, the traversal needs to return the last $k$ nodes on the traversal path towards the first node that the traversal procedure returns.
 These nodes are then flushed by \reach{}.
-In Appendix~\ref{sec:ensureReach}, we prove that this approach works.
+In ~\Cref{subsec:correctnessNVTraverse}, we prove this approach correct.